 In order to fulfil its role as a European centre and as a member of the world-wide community of scientific institutes, CERN offers the use of its research facilities to a certain number of established scientists to participate in its programmes covering experimental and theoretical particle physics, as well as various related activities in applied physics, electronics, computing and engineering.

 The Fellowship Programmes are addressed to graduates from universities or higher technical institutes in a wide range of applied sciences, computing and engineering with limited or no work experience.
 Senior Fellowships are awarded to doctorate (PhD or equivalent) graduates whereas Junior Fellowships are intended for recent BSc or MSc graduates.

 This programme is currently open for applications.
 All applications should reach us no later than 30.01.2020.

 The Technician Training Experience programme is aimed at technicians who are looking to get a first, great professional experience to further their career, or before they embark on advanced study programmes.

 This programme is currently closed for applications and will re-open in December.

-For nationals of : European Union + Norway, Iceland and Liechtenstein.
+For nationals of the European Union and Norway, Iceland and Liechtenstein.